 A partial hip replacement removes and replaces the ball of the hip joint.
 It does not replace the socket.
 This surgery is most often done to repair certain types of hip fractures.

 The ceramic or metal ball is attached to a metal stem.
 This is called a hip implant.
 The stem is set down into the core of the thighbone (femur).
-It is firmly fixed in the femur in one of two ways:
+It is firmly fixed in the femur in one of two ways.
+It may be:

-Your doctor may use general anesthesia.
-This means you'll be asleep during the surgery.
-Or your doctor may use regional anesthesia.
+Your doctor may use regional anesthesia.
 This means you can't feel the area of the surgery.
 You'll have medicine that makes you unaware and lightly asleep.
+Or a doctor may use general anesthesia.
+This means you'll be asleep during surgery.
 Which type of anesthesia you get depends on your doctor and on your overall health.
 Your doctor might also ask what you prefer.

 When you wake up from surgery, your pain will be controlled with intravenous (IV) medicine.
 You will also likely have medicines to prevent infection, blood clots, and nausea.
 If you had regional anesthesia, expect to have little or no feeling below your waist for a while.

 Coming out of surgery, you may have a cushion between your legs.
-This is to keep your new hip in the correct position.
-You may also have a catheter.
-It lets you empty your bladder without getting up.
+This is to keep your new hip in the right position.
 To help prevent blood clots, you'll likely be wearing compression stockings.
 And you may have compression sleeves on your legs.
 These squeeze and release your lower legs to help keep the blood moving.